mwarning/KadNode/README.md

 KadNode is a small P2P DNS resolver to resolve and authenticate custom domains using the BitTorrent P2P network.

-KadNode can intercept .p2p domain queries on the systems level or acting as an DNS proxy.
-This makes it possible to use it with programs like browsers or console tools.
-Support for TLS allows authentication before an address is passed to the application.
+KadNode can intercept .p2p domain queries on the systems level and resolve them using a decentralized network.
+[TLS](https://de.wikipedia.org/wiki/Transport_Layer_Security) authentication can be used to make sure the correct IP address was found, before it is passed to the browser or any other application.

-As an alternative, domains can consist of 32 Byte hexadecimal domains representing public keys.
-This approach does not even need TLS.
+Domains consisting of hexadecimal characters representing public keys can also be used.
+This approach does not rely on TLS.

 ## Features: